 The nature of the residential program is interactive and integrated to support strong community development.
 The priority is on student leadership and involvement.

-Airport Shuttles: Shuttle service is provided to the Dayton airport during Fall (Thanksgiving) Break, Winter (between semesters) Break and Spring Break.
+Airport Shuttles: The College does not provide transportation to/from airports, generally.
+However, shuttle service is provided to the Dayton International Airport during Fall (Thanksgiving) Break, Winter (between semesters) Break and Spring Break.
 A fee is charged for the service and is billed to the student’s account.
+To register for a shuttle and for more information, please check the Residence Life website.

 Resident Assistants: A Resident Assistant’s (RA) primary responsibility is to be available for residents.
-The resident assistant acts a facilitator for the residence hall during floor and hall meetings.
-Other RA responsibilities are referral of students to campus and other information resources, development of floor and hall community through various types of programming and activities, explanation and enforcement of College regulations and policies, and liaison between students and College personnel.
+Other RA responsibilities include referral of students to campus and other information resources, development of floor and hall community through various types of programming and activities, explanation and enforcement of College regulations and policies, and functioning as a liaison between students and College personnel.

 Room Selection: Each spring semester, Earlham students returning to campus for the upcoming fall semester have the opportunity to select a room for the school year.
 The Office of Residence Life distributes room selection information to students via e-mail and the department website.
-Information is typically published during late January.
+Information is published following spring opening, beginning in late January and selection for the fall occurs throughout March and April.

-Roommate Agreement: Before they arrive, first year students are asked to fill out an in-depth housing questionnaire.
-With the help of the Admissions Office and the information provided on the questionnaire, Residence Life staff members match each student with a roommate.
+Roommate Agreement: Prior to arrival, first-year students are asked to fill out an in-depth housing questionnaire to assist with roommate assignments.
 When students arrive on campus, they are asked to have a conversation with their roommate to establish guidelines for their living environment.
 This conversation is to assist students to learn about each other and their styles of living.
-The guideline also allows them a chance to develop a relationship in which they will be able to communicate honestly any concerns they may have with each other as the year progresses.
+This also allows them an opportunity to develop a relationship in which they will be able to communicate honestly any concerns they may have with each other as the year progresses.
 After the first year, students are able to choose their room and roommate through the lottery process.

-Theme/Friendship Houses: There are currently 28 theme and friendship houses on campus; they are listed on the residence life Web pages.
+Theme/Friendship Houses: Currently 20 theme and friendship houses are listed on the residence life Web pages.
 Sophomores, juniors and seniors are eligible to live in these houses.

-In an emergency (an event that requires immediate personal action to preserve life safety) you will be notified through the use of the EarlhamURGENCY Network to:
+In an emergency (an event that requires immediate personal action to preserve life safety) you will likely be notified through the ENS to:

 EVACUATE: Leave your building or area and go to a location a minimum of 1,000 feet away from the area you are leaving.
-Remain in that location until you have been contacted by Campus Safety and Security.
+Remain in that location until you have been contacted by Public Safety.

-SHELTER WITHIN: Move to an area of your building with no windows or glass and wait for “all clear” from Campus Safety and Security.
+SHELTER WITHIN: Move to an area of your building with no windows or glass and wait for “all clear” from Public Safety.

 - In a fire your response is: EVACUATE.